-- Show and promote honesty, courtesy and respect by being a good examples, in order to enhance their sense of positive citizenship amongst the community.
+- Show and promote honesty, courtesy and respect by being a good example, in order to enhance their sense of positive citizenship amongst the community.

-- Ensure our behavioural sanctions and procedures focus on preventative, developmental and fostering aspects.
+- Ensure our behaviourl sanctions and procedures focus on preventative, developmental and fostering aspects.

-- Ensure pupils care for the facilities and property of the school and others.
+- Ensure pupils care for the facilities, property of the school and others belongings.